 Wild Bill and Dead Man’s Hand in Pop Culture

 His life story has been told in writing with flair.
 It has also been created into films by some of the best directors yet.
 Each of the stories emphasizes his role as the accidental creator of the dead man’s hand.

-How to Play Deadman’s Hand
+How to Play Dead Man’s Hand

-Play it Like a Pro
+Dead Man’s Hand – Play it Like a Pro

 To win this game, you have to learn how to play like a pro.
 You need to understand that if there is a raise ahead of you, a lot of players will opt to fold A-8 based on their interpretations of players ahead.

 How Important is a Dead Man’s Hand in Poker?